 - He Died With a Felafel in His Hand: A beef patty that's been on the kitchen ceiling for years is pointed out to new housemate Anya... who is a vegetarian.

-- At VERY least once in The Three Stooges, when a pie is thrown to the ceiling.
+- At VERY least once, when a pie is thrown to the ceiling.
 At a fancy party.
 Pompous woman: "Why, young man, you act as if the Sword of Damocles was hanging over your head."
 Moe: "Lady, you must be psychic!"

 - In the short Movie Maniacs, Curly's flapjack sticks to the boxcar ceiling long enough for it to land on Moe's face.